themrityunjaypathak/themrityunjaypathak/README.md

 My work includes projects like [ChurnLabs](https://github.com/themrityunjaypathak/ChurnLabs), [AutoIQ](https://github.com/themrityunjaypathak/AutoIQ), [Dashly](https://github.com/themrityunjaypathak/Dashly), and [Pickify](https://github.com/themrityunjaypathak/Pickify), focused on solving real-world problems.

-I also write about ML, MLOps, and practical lessons from building and shipping systems in production.
+I also write about ML, MLOps, and practical lessons from building and shipping systems into production.

 Explore more of my work on [LinkedIn](https://www.linkedin.com/in/themrityunjaypathak).